 Ubiquitous in Tunisian, Libyan, Algerian, and Moroccan pantries, harissa is a paste of red chilies blended with olive oil and spices, such as coriander and caraway.
 It can be lip-searingly hot or barely tingly, twangy with lemon or vinegar or subtly smoky, loose and salsa-like or a thick, chunky paste.
 Chilies arrived in North Africa around the 16th century, and since then, harissa has been the region’s chief method of preserving them.

 Making harissa at home is easy: Roast fresh red chilies until their skins char and their flesh collapses, or grind dried peppers into a powder, rehydrating them with water over heat.
 Then blend the peppers with salt and toasted spices, oil, and lemon juice until it's all smooth.
-For milder harissa, use larger peppers and stick to fresh varieties; for an intense version, seek out fiery dried chilies, like árbol, guajillo, and pasilla.
+For milder harissa, use larger peppers and stick to fresh varieties; for an intense version, seek out fiery dried chiles, like árbol, guajillo, and pasilla.
 Mix and match pepper varieties to suit your taste.

 Or, you can skip all that and buy a jar.
 Mina makes a commendable all-purpose harissa that’s loose enough to use as a dip all on its own, while Mediterranean Delicacy’s pungent paste is a thick concentrate designed to be loosened with lemon, oil, yogurt, or hot water as needed.
 I find that one handy for spice rubs and applications in which you don’t want a lot of added moisture, such as dry-heat cooking methods.